mfs409/jetlag-legacy/tutorials/tut_getting_started.md

       as you develop it.
 - Node.js (`node`) and the Node Package Manager (`npm`)
-    - JetLag uses `node` and `npm` to transform your code into a format that can be run inside a browser.
+    - JetLag uses `node` and `npm` to transform your code into a format that can be tested inside a browser.
 - A web browser
     - Any modern browser should suffice.
 JetLag has been tested on Chrome, Edge, and Firefox.